Official Secrets Act 1920: Section 3 – Interfering with officers of the police or members of His Majesty’s forces

 A person guilty of an offence under this section is liable on conviction on indictment to imprisonment for a term not exceeding two years, or on summary conviction to imprisonment for a term not exceeding three months, or to a fine not exceeding the prescribed sum, or to both.

 Section 6 – Duty of giving information as to commission of offences

-This section was substituted by section 1 of the Official Secrets Act 1939.
-It now provides:
+Section 6 of the act was substituted by section 1 of the Official Secrets Act 1939.
+After that amendment it provided: